kubevious/kubik/README.md

 Multiple sets of key-value or array objects can also be associated with each node.

-## Target Script Specification
+## Target Script
 The purpose of the target script is to select a subset of nodes that matches required criteria.
-The selected nodes would be passed along to the rule script for validation.
+The selected node are be passed along to the rule script for validation.

 The target script starts with **select** statement that takes the node **type** as an input.
-That statement would select all nodes of the given type.
+That statement selects all nodes of the given type.
 ```js
 select('Door')
 ```